-Myrtle Beach's Booming Golf and Tourism Industries Ensure Plenty of Great Places to Start Your Day
+Myrtle Beach's Golf and Tourism Industries Ensure Plenty of Great Breakfast Places

 Myrtle Beach may be famous for golf, the beach and other attractions, but it also just might have the highest per capita number of breakfast restaurants and pancake houses in the nation.
 It's hard to drive a couple of blocks without seeing a sign for the rise-and-shine chow time, and it's hard to go wrong with any of them when it comes to the most important meal of the day.
 But good is not good enough for the 10Best.com crew.
 Among the mass of breakfast options, a select few stand out as the best.
 Take Magnolia's at 26th, which is famous all over town for its country cooking at lunch and supper time, but just might have the...
 Read more »

 Start your day with a cup of coffee, a stack of pancakes and a smile from Harry's friendly staff.